UOSupermileage/UOSM-Telemetry/README.md

 FSPICLK (Clk) -> Slave Clk
 FSPICS0 (CS) -> Chip Enable

+## Computing Overall Efficiency for a lap
+1. List of GPS coordinates
+2. Keep track of energy consumed during the lap
+3. When you revisit a point, just do a simple percentage comparison to see new efficiency

 ## Notes

 Cannot find "Update.h" resolved by using deep+ ldf in .ini